ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/t-create-push-message.md

 >[!IMPORTANT]
 >
->Before you create a push message, see [Prerequisites to Enable Push Messaging](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md).
+>Before you create a push message, see [Prerequisites to enable push messaging](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md).

 Push messages appear to users who opted in to receive notifications when they are not actively using your app.
 These notifications alert users about new updates, offers, and reminders.
 With these notifications, you can create, test, manage, and report on push messages in a streamlined workflow.